modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 This information is hidden and not easy to understand, and is not even easy to modify in Modelica.
 As a simplifying assumption we could assume that only literal start-values can be modified afterwards (but not that all literal start-values can be modified).

-Flat Modelica cannot simply preserve the priorities, since they are based on where a modification occurs - and that information is gone.
+Base Modelica cannot simply preserve the priorities, since they are based on where a modification occurs - and that information is gone.
-Removing the complexity of priorities would require that start-values have been prioritized before generating Flat Modelica, which requires that index-reduction and state-selection is performed earlier, which is contrary to the goal.
+Removing the complexity of priorities would require that start-values have been prioritized before generating Base Modelica, which requires that index-reduction and state-selection is performed earlier, which is contrary to the goal.
 Replacing start-values by initial equations would require that prioritization has been done, and also prevent experimenting with novel ideas for initialization; see "Investigating Steady State Initialization for Modelica models" by Olsson & Henningsson (Modelica 2021 conference).
 Treating fixed and non-fixed variables differently doesn't work if we want to preserve arrays, since different array elements may have different values for `fixed`.